Oscar Ramirez

 Header graphic with dark green background.
 Photo of Oscar Ramirez and his name in large white font

-Microbiologist, friendly co-worker, rock climber
+Microbiologist, trailblazer, rock climber

 Oscar Ramirez is on the fast track in his young biopharmaceutical manufacturing career and is a great example of how you do not necessarily need a college degree to succeed in the STEM world.

-He has taken a non-traditional route to a promising future.
 His connections to a biopharmaceutical career and higher education began in high school when he enrolled in Bio+, a dual enrollment program at Kansas City Kansas Community College.
 The program provided comprehensive education in topics like cell and molecular biology, manufacturing technology, and biomanufacturing.

 Oscar was a member of the 2023 NIIMBL eXperience, a workforce development program at the National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL), an institute focused on advancing biopharmaceutical manufacturing.
 NIIMBL helps develop standards that enable more efficient production capabilities, educate the future workforce, and drive U.S. competitiveness in this global industry.